What you will take away from this lesson

 Key Terms

-The web interface where your saved work lives.
-The Assets page lists everything you have created; each asset opens in a viewer suited to its shape (clickable dashboard, formatted report, sortable table).
+- The web interface where your saved work lives.
+The Assets page lists everything you have created, loading more as you scroll; each asset opens in a viewer suited to what it is (clickable dashboard, formatted report, sortable table).
+It is where you browse, not the only way back to an asset: the agent can find one for you from any session.